KshitijKoranne/whispers-in-soil/README.md

-# Whispers in the Soil
+# Whispers in the Soil (Beta)

 *A horror resource management game where you are the last mourner in a plague-ravaged village.*

+> **🚧 Beta Version Notice:** This is a beta release.
+Some features may be incomplete, and additional content and sounds are still being added.
+Your feedback is welcome!

 ## 🎮 Game Overview